nus-cts-lab/WSAP-in-Qualtrics/README (OG Version).md

 This repository contains the instructions and the relevant code snippets for the Word-Sentence Association Paradigm (WSAP) task, to be embedded into Qualtrics.

-**Important**: This implementation follows the authentic WSAP methodology described by Beard and Amir (2008; 2009), where participants judge the relatedness between individual words and ambiguous sentences, rather than selecting between interpretations.
-The task measures interpretation bias through endorsement rates and reaction times for benign vs. threat interpretations.

 This is a streamlined version of the [full guide](https://lhw-1.github.io/jsPsych-in-Qualtrics) on creating a jsPsych Experiment to be embedded into Qualtrics (which is not yet up, but the repository can be accessed [here](https://github.com/nus-cts-lab/jsPsych-in-Qualtrics) if you have permission).
 In order to include the WSAP task into a Qualtrics survey, please follow the steps below!

 If you wish to customize your WSAP task (e.g. change the stimuli / fixation cross / durations), refer to the **Advanced Instructions** Section below.